 email@example.com | 01484 471852

-Position: Senior Lecturer, Department of Logistics Operations and Hospitality Management
+Position: Senior Lecturer, Department of Logistics, Operations, Hospitality and Marketing

 Qualifications: MSc, PCPD, FHEA

 Research Group: Business Operations, Supply Chain and Transport Research Group